 - ❖ Black women led the nation in voter turnout in the last two Presidential elections.
 In 2008, 64.4 percent of voting age black women reported voting compared to 61.7 percent of white women, 56.4 percent of black men and 34.3 percent of Hispanic women.
-And in spite of voter disenfranchisement efforts, Black women, once again eclipsed all other voters at the polls during the 2012 Presidential election. - ❖ In a hotly contested and high-profile state-level race, Black women proved their high voting participation rates are not a phenomenon that is exclusively linked to President Obama.
-Black women in the state of Virginia led all voters in that state's 2013 Governor's race and ultimately, were a key factor in flipping the Governor's mansion from Red to Blue.
+And in spite of voter disenfranchisement efforts, Black women, once again eclipsed all other voters at the polls during the 2012 Presidential election. - ❖ In a hotly contested and high-profile state-level race in Virginia, Black women proved their high voting participation rates are not a phenomenon that is exclusively linked to President Obama.
+Black women in the state of Virginia led all voters in that state's 2013 Gubernatorial race and ultimately, were a key factor in flipping the Governor's mansion from Red to Blue.

-2012 Women's Presidential Election Turnout by Race (18-29 year olds)
+2012 Women's Presidential Election

+Turnout by Race

+(18-29 year olds)

-- 2. Black women make up roughly 16% of all women elected to Congress, but have now gone 15 years without any representation in the Senate. - ❖ Of the 102 female members of the 113th Congress, 15.7 percent (16) are African American. - ❖ Black women make up 19.5 percent of the women serving in the House of Representatives, but fifteen years after the departure of Carol Mosely Braun, there is remains no Black women serving in the U.S. Senate
+- 2. Black women make up roughly 16% of all women elected to Congress, but less than 3% of all those in Congress as a whole.
+Additionally, Black women have now gone 15 years without any representation in the U.S. Senate. - ❖ Of the 102 female members of the 113th Congress, 15.7 percent (16) are African American. - ❖ Black women make up 19.5 percent of the women serving in the House of Representatives, but fifteen years after the departure of Carol Mosely Braun, there remains no Black women serving in the U.S. Senate.